 SFAI is located in the urban center of Santa Fe on the Midtown Campus, which is a mixed-use neighborhood, comprised of light industrial, commercial, and residential spaces.
 SFAI is about 3 miles south of the historic downtown plaza, 1 mile east of the Santa Fe River, and 5 miles west of the Santa Fe National Forest and foothills of the beautiful Sangre de Cristo Mountains.
 While Albuquerque, roughly an hour to the south, is a larger metropolitan area that is home base of the University of New Mexico, Santa Fe is the state capitol and the seat of government in New Mexico.

 How do I get to SFAI?

 Many residents like to drive here if they can, in order to bring materials and explore the region.
 If you bring your car, we have ample free parking.
 If you choose to fly, the main airport is in Albuquerque, and there is a smaller regional airport in Santa Fe.
-You may arrange for a shuttle through Sandia Shuttles that will bring you from the Albuquerque airport to SFAI’s front door.
-You can also take the Rail Runner Express train from Albuquerque to Santa Fe, but you will need to find a way from the train station to SFAI (e.g., bus, cab, or Uber).
+You may arrange for a shuttle through Sandia Shuttle that will bring you from the Albuquerque airport to SFAI’s front door.
+You can also take the Rail Runner Express train from Albuquerque to Santa Fe, but you will need to find a way from the train station to SFAI (e.g., bus, Uber, or Lyft).
 SFAI does not provide transportation to/from airports or transit stations.